tanmay-kapoor/purematch-challenge/README.md

 To calculate approximately when the post was created, I used the `dayjs` npm package to calculaye the time difference in seconds, mins, hrs, days, weeks, months, years and displayed the largest possible time to the user.
 It is a rough estimate (like instagram and some other apps) which means that a time difference of 1 yr 7 days is displayed as 1 yr.
 This can easily be changed with a very small code block.

-## Rough ER digram of the model after completion.
+## Rough ER digram of the model after completion

 ![image](req2.png)